michaellambgelo/michaellambgelo.github.io/_posts/2021-03-26-cluster-update.md

 # Pis on a Rack
 ![photo of bare metal pi cluster](/img/pi-cluster-bare-metal.png)

-The cluster is physically together!
-The next step is to get the operating system provisioned and loaded onto the SD cards.
+The cluster is built and looking good!
+With a bare metal set up, the next step is to get the operating system provisioned and loaded onto the SD cards.
+After that, it's time to power up the Pis and get them established on my local network.

 # Installing the Operating System
-For this installation, I'm going with the latest available Raspberry Pi OS from the RPi Foundation.
-It's the default, and if I've learned anything it's that the default mode is the easiest to set up and what's easy is likely what's going to keep happening.
+For this installation, I've gone with the latest available Raspberry Pi OS from the RPi Foundation.
+It's the default, and if anything is true it's that the default mode is the easiest to set up and what's easy is likely what's going to keep happening.
+My goal here is to set up a cluster that enables the deployment of containers, choosing the right OS for the job.

-Using the [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) it's easy to get the SD cards flashed and ready to go.
+Using the [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) it was easy to get the SD cards flashed and ready to go.

 The only additional step I took here was enabling SSH on each Pi by mounting the SD card and executing the following command (from Mac OS)